 It is the last one in the city to be tasted again: The Christmas market “Münchner Feuerzangenbowle“ at the Isartor traditionally lasts until January.
 At the charmingly illuminated Isartor, bright light from the flames shoots into the night sky above a bowling kettle, it steams and smells – a particularly cosy atmosphere.
 At the Feuerzangenbowle, also called “Krambamboli“, a sugar loaf soaked in rum burns, caramelises and drips into the hot red wine underneath.
 In an open-air exhibition in the historical setting, visitors can also learn interesting facts about current events.
 For example, pictures and texts on the history of immigration to Munich are projected onto the inner walls of the Isartor to show how positive cultural exchange has been and still is for the city.

-During the spectacular show “No Limits“ in the Olympiahalle (Olympic Hall), the world's best skaters will show impressive formations and stunts on the ice, which will take the visitors' breath away.
-A magical event with rousing music and a big light and laser show.
+At Holiday on Ice in the Olympic Hall, the world's best skaters perform impressive formations and stunts on the ice that leave guests breathless.
+A magical event with thrilling music and a great light and laser show.
+Details of the new show are yet to be announced.

 Holiday on Ice, January 4 to 7, 2024, Olympiahalle Munich